dealingwith/daniel-industries/_posts/2025-06-12-overview-of-the-genai-landscape.md

 ### The optimistic pragmatist

 Most of the builders from above.
-I would pay attention to people like the [Future of Coding](https://futureofcoding.org/) crew (see [Computing Machinery and Intelligence](/2025/06/02/computing-machinery-and-intelligence/))
+I would pay attention to people like the [Future of Coding](https://futureofcoding.org/) crew (see [Computing Machinery and Intelligence](/2025/06/02/computing-machinery-and-intelligence/)).

+[My AI Skeptic Friends Are All Nuts](https://fly.io/blog/youre-all-nuts/) is making the rounds.

+### The grizzled pragmatist

+They know that [even AI software is still software](/2024/06/30/you-might-think-using-ai-in-your-business-will-save-you-time-and-development-cost-but-youd-be-wrong/) and we've never [really done agile](/2024/10/20/productcamp-2024/).
+There are quite a few in this camp.
+[Baldur Bjarnason](https://www.baldurbjarnason.com/) is a good one.

+[Contra Ptacek's Terrible Article On AI](https://ludic.mataroa.blog/blog/contra-ptaceks-terrible-article-on-ai/) is a counterpoint to the "My AI Skeptic Friends Are All Nuts" article above.

+### The philosopher

+Our attraction to AI is deeper than just a new shiny piece of tech kit.

+[foxwizard](https://www.foxwizard.com/) (see [Check Your Paradiastoles](/2025/05/09/check-your-paradiastoles/)).
+[Kester Brewin](https://www.kesterbrewin.com/).
+Todd McGowan and Ryan Engley (keep reading below).

 Some people move between these modes regularly.
-Dario Amodei and Demis Hassabis, for example, seem to zoom out and then back in regularly.
+Dario Amodei and Demis Hassabis, for example, seem to zoom out and then back in regularly, although those are probably bad examples as they're fully submersed in the quicksand and have billions of dollars behind them.

 ## And now with that out of the way